JohriLab/Bvalcalc/docs/source/guides/sweepfinder2.rst

 .. code-block:: bash

-    # First add a chromosome column to your grid file for chr1 and save to a new file
+    # Add a chromosome column to your grid file and save to a new file
     sed 's/^/chr1,/' chr1_grid.txt > chr1_positions.csv

     # Then get their B-values from the B-map